Boosting Automatic Exercise Evaluation Through Musculoskeletal Simulation-Based IMU Data Augmentation: Results

 \section{Results}

 This section summarizes the experimental results.
 We first characterize the distribution of real and augmented samples in a t-SNE plot.
-We then assess the impact of augmented data on classification performance across different evaluation scenarios, followed by an analysis of subject-specific effects.
+We then assess the impact of augmented data on classification performance across different evaluation scenarios.
+Subsequently, we present the results of the two control experiments: the augmentation pipeline validation and the robustness analysis.
+This is followed by an analysis of subject-specific generalization under LOSO evaluation.
 Finally, we evaluate the benefits of incorporating augmented data into patient-specific fine-tuning strategies.